 - There is no evidence of any Israelites (let alone 600,000) ever being enslaved in Egypt.

-- Though there is no evidence for it, it is possible that a small group of Canaanite slaves left Egypt and joined the people in Canaan—possibly learning of Yahweh (YWH or Yahu) while passing through Midian and sparking some of this tradition (again, there is no archeological evidence).
+- Though there is no evidence for it, it is possible that a small group of Canaanite slaves could have left Egypt and joined the people in Canaan—possibly learning of Yahweh (YWH or Yahu) while passing through Midian and sparking some of this tradition (again, there is no archeological evidence).

-- At this point, the Israelites may be a “mixed multitude”—some disenfranchised Canaanites, possibly some escaped slaves from Egypt if we want to assume there were some, and some nomads looking to settle down.
+- At this point the Israelites may be a “mixed multitude”—some disenfranchised Canaanites, possibly some escaped slaves from Egypt if we want to assume there were some, and some nomads looking to settle down.

 - They eventually built a new identity and sense of national pride around stories of being miraculously freed from bondage in Egypt, and then miraculously conquering numerous Canaanite cities with the help of their God—who was more powerful than the Gods of their neighbors.

-I suppose the origins of the Israelites could be up for debate to some degree, but we should at least acknowledge that there is very strong reason to question the captivity and exodus from Egypt, and certainly the conquering of Canaan.
-At very least I think we have to admit that these stories are hugely exaggerated and sensationalized in the Bible in order to give the Israelites a sense of pride, identity, and strength to rally around.
+I suppose the origins of the Israelites could be up for debate to some degree, but we should at least acknowledge that there is very strong reason to question the captivity and exodus from Egypt, and certainly the stories of the conquering of Canaan.
+At very least I think we have to admit that these stories seem to be greatly exaggerated and sensationalized in the Bible in order to give the Israelites a sense of pride, identity, and strength to rally around.